Snapdev643/IME/readme.md

 An iMessage exporter.
 I made this cause I was pissed off because all of the tools I tried to use either didn't work or were paid.

+I can't get the attachments to work for some reason.

 ## How to use

 1. Create a backup with iTunes